Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 - Newton did not record a pass attempt in last week's game versus the Saints.

-- Newton has racked up 217 passing yards (72.3 per game) and has a 49% completion percentage this year (25-of-51) while throwing one touchdown and two interceptions over his last three games.
+- Newton has thrown for 217 yards (72.3 ypg), completing 49% of his passes and recording one touchdown pass and two interceptions over his last three games.

-- He's also added 118 rushing yards (39.3 ypg) on 21 carries while scoring one touchdown on the ground.
+- He's added 118 rushing yards on 21 carries and one rushing touchdown, averaging 39.3 yards per game.

 Newton's Carolina Teammates